 We are going to send you all the material for your limbs and tips, for the riser (handle), the epoxy to glue it all together, the instruction materials, blueprints and build-along DVD, the equipment needed to build your press, thermostat for your oven, two strings that match your bow, and all the other little odds and ends you will need to get going.

-The ONLY things that we are not sending you in the First Time Kit that you will need to build your first bow are as follows: the wood to build your press, the plywood to build your heatbox, the screws or glue to put the press and heatbox together, the light fixtures and bulbs for the heat box, and some electrical wire to wire the thermostat up in your heatbox.
+The ONLY things that we are not sending you in the First Time Kit that you will need to build your first bow are as follows: the plywood to build your press, the plywood to build your heatbox, the screws and glue to put the press and heatbox together, the light fixtures and bulbs for the heat box, and some electrical wire to wire the thermostat up in your heatbox.
 The reason these things are not included in the First Time Kit are two fold: 1- Most folks often already have this stuff sitting around the shop somewhere, and 2- it would be ludicrous for us to charge you shipping on a piece of plywood that you could pick up for a few bucks at your local hardware store.
 So please keep in mind you will need these few additional commonplace materials to build your bow, but we have everything else covered in the First Time Kit.

 Now you may be asking what kinds of tools you need to build your bow.
 Obviously a fully outfitted woodshop comes in handy, but we promise there is no need to worry if you don’t have access to a woodshop.
 We have had plenty of customers that live in small apartments build very beautiful bows.
 The only two power tools that we recommend you have access to are a drum sander and a bandsaw (and for a take-down bow a drill press is pretty darn handy).
-Neither of those power tools is absolutely required to build a bow, but both of them will make the process much easier.

 So now you know where to get started on your path to becoming a full-fledged bowyer.
 If, after watching the DVD, you still have any questions at all we want you to understand that we are dedicated to helping you build this bow.
 We have an FAQ section here on the website that answers the most commonly asked questions and may be informative to you.
 Additionally, please know that you can call or email us anytime and we will do our best to help you out.